By Alex Morgan 1 min read

 In cash games, chips are directly convertible to cash at the table's current monetary value, allowing for a fluid strategy tailored to the specific stakes and player tendencies.
 These games can be played online or live and span a broad spectrum of formats, from micro-stakes to high rollers.
 The key to success lies in mastering fundamental concepts such as hand selection, position, bet sizing, and psychological read—skills that are distinct but interconnected with tournament strategies.

-This comprehensive guide delves into the core mechanics of poker cash games, explores strategic considerations, and offers actionable tips for both novice and experienced players aiming to optimise their play and profitability.
+This complete guide delves into the core mechanics of poker cash games, explores strategic considerations, and offers actionable tips for both novice and experienced players aiming to optimise their play and profitability.

 Understanding the Core Principles of Cash Games